SA's IVF Leader Since 1982

 If you have frozen embryos available they should be considered for transfer first before beginning another fresh IVF cycle, unless there has been a discussion that they should be retained for fertility preservation.

 In some situations, it may not have been appropriate to have an embryo transfer in a fresh IVF cycle.
-In this case, any good quality embryos produced from your fresh cycle are frozen by our embryology team.
+In this case, any good-quality embryos produced from your fresh cycle are frozen by our embryology team.
 Reasons for not having a fresh embryo transfer can include:

 • If a fresh embryo transfer would have increased your risk of over-stimulating (OHSS);